Meet the Commissioner

 Heather (she/her) comes to BCOHRC determined to makes the law’s promise of a society free of impediments to full and free participation (more of) a reality for all residents of British Columbia.
 Heather is a lawyer who has practiced exclusively in the areas of human rights, labour, employment and professional regulation since her call to the bar in 2015.
 Prior to that, Heather clerked at the BC Court of Appeal.
 Before becoming a lawyer, Heather worked for 13 years as an advocate, organizer and social worker in community organizations in Vancouver and Montreal.
 Outside of work, Heather can often be found curled up with a good book and loads of salty snacks.

-Sarah (she/her) has spent most of her career working to promote social justice, and is grateful to join the Human Rights Commissioner’s team.
+Sarah (she/her/hers) has spent most of her career working to promote social justice, and is grateful to join the Human Rights Commissioner’s team.
 Sarah worked with a public interest law firm for many years, developing and litigating constitutional, administrative law and human rights cases, primarily on issues involving income assistance, disability benefits, employment insurance, employment standards, access to legal aid, and access to affordable residential electricity.
-Sarah has also worked as the Acting Executive Director and Clinic Lawyer with Seniors First BC, as in-house legal counsel with the BC Utilities Commission, and with a law firm specializing in representing indigenous communities in rights and title proceedings.
+Sarah has also worked as the Acting Executive Director and Clinic Lawyer with an organization that provides a range of services to seniors, as in-house counsel with a regulatory tribunal, and with a law firm specializing in representing Indigenous communities in rights and title proceedings.
 She received her law degree from the University of Victoria.
 In her spare time, Sarah enjoys swimming, cooking and cycling around Vancouver.

 ACTING COMMUNICATIONS DIRECTOR